transcend-io/terraform-provider-transcend/docs/resources/data_silo.md

 - `outer_type` (String) The catalog name responsible for the cosmetics of the integration (name, description, logo, email fields)
 - `owner_emails` (List of String) The emails of the users to assign as owners of this data silo.
 These emails must have matching users on Transcend.
 - `plaintext_context` (Block Set) This is where you put non-secretive values that go in the form when connecting a data silo (see [below for nested schema](#nestedblock--plaintext_context))
+- `secret_context` (Block Set) This is where you put values that go in the form when connecting a data silo.
+In general, most form values are secret context. (see [below for nested schema](#nestedblock--secret_context))
 - `skip_connecting` (Boolean) If true, the data silo will be left unconnected.
 When false, the provided credentials will be tested against a live environment
 - `title` (String) The title of the data silo
 - `url` (String) The URL of the server to post to if a server silo